Skip to main content

 Read this split carefully:

-• change [tools.browser] when browser actions themselves are disabled or need different session, link, or text limits
+• change [tools.browser] when built-in browse actions themselves are disabled or need different session, link, or text limits

 • change [tools.web] when the blocker is URL policy, private-host policy, redirects, timeout, or allowed and blocked domains

-• built-in browser requests follow tools.web for host and domain trust; they do not use [outbound_http]
+• built-in browse requests follow tools.web for host and domain trust; they do not use [outbound_http]

-The built-in browser lane follows the same web-fetch safety boundary as the built-in web tools.
+The built-in browse lane follows the same web-fetch safety boundary as the built-in web tools.

 [tools.web]